alexle/alexle.github.com/posts/first-14er-grays-and-torreys-peak.markdown

 </a>
 </p>

 I read somewhere that air temperature drops an average of 5 degrees for every 1000 feet gained.
-I believe that now.
-And with how windy it was on the summit and the rain clouds blocking the sun, it turned chilly fast.
+It felt pretty true.
+Combined with strong winds and cloud cover, and it definitely turned chilly quickly on the summit.

 ##To The Next Peak##